mrchan64/VoiceRoutingWrld/README.md

 Part 3 involves calling the appropriate method to convert the text command into a WRLD interaction.
 This step is simple for most cases, directly calling the appropriate WRLD method.
 However, several cases are trickier.
 The most complex is the routing case, in which the program must not only determine the starting and ending destinations, but also whether these destinations lie indoors or outdoors (for a total of 4 different possible cases).
 This is further complicated by attempts at error-correction: the Hamming distance of these patterns is greatly reduced and more measures must be taken to preserve original intent.

 Part 4 is straightforward.
-We resest necessary variables and objects in the rendered WRLD to prepare for the user's next interaction.
+We reset necessary variables and objects in the rendered WRLD to prepare for the user's next interaction.

 ### Uses of the Social Media Extension